Common Yellowthroat

 Key Features

-- Prominent black 'bandit' mask on males
+- Broad black 'bandit' mask (males only)

-- Bright lemon-yellow throat and upper breast
+- Bright lemon-yellow throat and chest contrast with white belly

 When You’ll See Them